jayden-hobbs/Capital-City-Game/README.md

 - Add a leaderboard to view top scores.
 It will list names and dates acheived 🔜
 - Allow the user to select all continents as an option or a select few 🔜
 - Make the experience more aesthetically appealing.
 Perhaps using tabulate or another imported module 🔜
+- Make sure the user can only choose a valid continent and prompt them till they do so 🔜

 ---